About Dr. Lynn Cohick

 I enjoy preaching from the Bible, teaching on matters pertaining to women’s ministry, and exploring issues pertaining to the historical relationship between Jews and Christians.

-Dallas, TX; and a Masai mud hut on the Rift Valley near Mai Mahu (Kenya).
+Australia, and Dallas, TX; and a Masai mud hut on the Rift Valley near Mai Mahu (Kenya).

 I have taught courses at international venues including: